Making a complaint

-The Independent Person is a person who has applied for the post following advertisement of a vacancy for the post, and is appointed by a positive vote from a majority of all the members of Council.
+The Independent Person is a person who has applied for the post following advertisement for a vacancy for the post, and is appointed by a positive vote from a majority of all the members of Council.

 A person cannot be “independent” if he/she:

 - Is, or has been within the past 5 years, a member, co-opted member or officer of the authority;